D7039E-E7032E/Project-Report/README.md

 ### Central station
 <p>
-In this case Central station is the ros master.
+In this case Central station is the ROS master.
 Its role is to look over the other active nodes and help them locate each other.
 ROS master also comes with a parameter server which will store and retrive parameters from nodes.
 This parameters are XMLRPC data types which is XML equivalents of common data types.

 </p>